darkdiesel/vagrant-bash-common/README.md

     - `OS`: Official operation system name.
 Format: *`<linux distribution name>/<release code name>`*.
     - `IP`: Ip address of vagrant machine
     - `GUI`: Show virtual machine interface
+    - `FS_NOTIFY`: If you working with builders in watch mode and you need restart build every time when file changed you need activate this option to notify file system on virtual machine.
 - `SITES`:
     - `COUNT`: Count of sites that you need to create
     - `BASE_DOMAIN`: Host domain that will be available after setup.
 By default, used for site folder name